robertorcosta/azure-docs.pt-br/articles/cost-management-billing/manage/switch-azure-offer.md

 ### <a name="what-does-switching-azure-offers-do-to-my-service-and-billing"></a>O que a troca das ofertas do Azure oferece ao meu serviço e à cobrança?

-Aqui estão os detalhes do que acontece quando você alterna entre as ofertas do Azure no Centro de Contas.
+Estes são os detalhes do que acontece quando você altera as ofertas do Azure.

 #### <a name="no-service-downtime"></a>Não há tempo de inatividade do serviço